 “This idea is, of course, the reason why you see only the past” (1:1).
 This clearly assumes that what we see simply reflects the thoughts occupying our minds.
 If that is so, then because our minds are preoccupied with past thoughts, we perceive pictures from the past in the outside world.
 “No one really sees anything.
-He sees only his thoughts projected outward” (1:2).
+He sees only his thoughts, projected outward” (1:2-3).
 This idea is so central to the Course, yet here it is simply slipped into this discussion of the past and time.
 We don’t really see anything!
-Everything we see is “the outside picture of an inward condition,” as the Text puts it (see T-21.In.1:1-5).
+Everything we see is “the outside picture of an inward condition,” as the Text puts it (see T-21.I.1:1-4).

-I’ve always loved the first line of the second paragraph: “The one wholly true thought one can hold about the past is that it is not here.”
+I’ve always loved the first line of the second paragraph: “The only wholly true thought one can hold about the past is that it is not present.”
 Ponder that a moment.
 You may have some extremely clear memories of the past, especially the very recent past.
 Yet if several people who experienced the same thing firmly disagreed with you, you would probably begin to doubt your memory—because you cannot really be completely certain it is reliable.
 You know very well from experience that your memory can deceive you.
 We think, “I could have sworn I left that key on the table!”
 Or we say, “Didn’t I tell you about that?
 I thought I did.”
 We say that sort of thing all the time without realizing how shaky our memory really is.
 But there is one absolutely trustworthy thought you can have about the past: “The past is not here.
 This is the present.”
 Now, if the past isn’t here, how can it have present effects?
-“To think about it at all is therefore to think about illusions” (2:2).
+“To think about it at all is thus to think about illusions” (2:2).
 You are thinking about something that no longer exists, which by definition is an illusion.

 Okay, so if my mind is preoccupied with past thoughts, and all thoughts about the past are thoughts about illusions, and all that I see is a projection of my thoughts—where does that leave what I am “seeing”?
 Nowhere.
 We are seeing reflections of memories of an illusion.
 When we are picturing the past or anticipating the future, the Course says our mind is actually blank, because it is thinking about nothing (2:4).